Tired of waiting for asylum in southern Mexico, thousands of migrants march north

 The massive number of applications has overwhelmed an already flawed and underfunded immigration system, especially the agency responsible for processing asylum claims, human rights groups and advocacy groups say.
 Rather than a caravan, one activist said the swell of migrants pushing north is more akin to a demonstration.

-“This is a march for dignity and justice for migrants,” said Luis Villagran, human rights activist from Mexico who joined the march.
-“The only thing we are asking for is for migrants to be allowed to stay in this country in a legal and organized way."
+“This is a march for dignity and justice for migrants,” said Luis García Villagrán, a human rights activist from Mexico who joined the march.
+“The only thing we are asking for is for migrants to be allowed to stay in this country in a legal and organized way.”

-Villagran estimated that there are about 4,000 migrants headed toward the capital, where many hope their asylum claims will be expedited, a number that pales in comparison with the large migrant caravans through Mexico in 2018 and 2019.
+Villagran estimated that there are about 4,000 migrants headed toward Mexico’s capital, where many hope their asylum claims will be expedited.
+That number pales in comparison with the large migrant caravans through Mexico in 2018 and 2019.

 “It was only a matter of time for this caravan to happen,” said Raymundo Tamayo, Mexico director for the International Rescue Committee humanitarian aid group.
 “It is the result of an asylum system in crisis.”